-A couple of Sunday’s ago, my dear friend, Joey, and I decided we’d try the impossible: make Deb Perleman’s fig, olive oil and sea salt challah bread.
+A couple of Sunday’s ago, Joey (my roommate and partner in crime) and I decided we’d try the impossible: make Deb Perleman’s fig, olive oil and sea salt challah bread.
 How were we going to get the dough right?
 How in the world were we going to be able to do THAT braid?
 Two people who had never made bread before said screw it, and rose to the challenge.
 What resulted from our feat in the kitchen was the best challah I’ve ever had.

 Deb, my friend!
 You never let me down.